triangledirt/books/RAPE!.md

 "Obviously.
 Hence you bein' here."

 "She says that I fucked her while she was sleeping.
-She was passed out---that's what she says.
+She was passed out—that's what she says.
 Says she didn't know it was happening.
 Then she gets all mad when she wakes up and I was.."

 "You is fuckin' her."